 Ordnance Survey makes every effort to ensure that data supplied is free from errors and omissions.
-We will remedy, as soon as reasonably practicable, errors and omissions that the customer notifies to us in writing.
-It is the customer's responsibility to ensure that data ordered is suitable for the intended purpose.
-We will not be liable to the customer or any other party for any loss, damage, inconvenience or expense resulting from the use of, or reliance upon, the data.
+Your remedies in the event of the data supplied contain any errors and omissions are as set out in the Customer contract.
+It is however, the customer's responsibility to ensure that data ordered is suitable for the intended purpose.